 If cybersecurity is to change to meet the evolution of our digital world, then so must those who implement it.
-CISOs cannot cling to an IT paradigm and companies must move away from hiring on false pretences (on budget and commitment) and firing at the first breach.
+CISOs cannot cling to an IT paradigm and companies must move away from firing at the first breach.
 What does a next-gen CISO look like and are you one of them?